giresse19/service_review/readme.md

-# don't feel like creating an account ? use my own account
+# don't feel like creating an account ? use my own account to experience all the features of the site

 |name|Email (login)|Password|
 |-----|---|---------|---|